Total Nonstop Action Wrestling: Impact! and Xplosion in Universal Studios (2004–2013)

-Outside the Impact Zone (2013–2017)
+Outside the Impact Zone (2011–2017)

-On January 31, 2013, TNA announced that they would tape their programming in different venues around the United States, with the first live show being held on March 14, in the Sears Centre in Hoffman Estates, Illinois.
+Beginning in 2011, TNA held sporadic tapings on the road beginning with a double taping of Impact at the Von Braun Center in Huntsville, Alabama on August 25, 2011 and later on two more tapings on September 21, 2011 at the Knoxville Civic Coliseum in Knoxville, Tennessee and October 26, 2011 at the Macon Coliseum in Macon, Georgia.
+On January 28, 2012, TNA held its first Impact taping outside the United States as they taped two Impact episodes at Wembley Arena in London, England with an attendance of 7,000.
+On January 31, 2013, TNA announced that they would tape their programming in different venues around the United States, with the first live show being held on March 14, in the Sears Centre Arena in Hoffman Estates, Illinois.
 Unable to cover the rising costs of taping on the road, TNA would return to Universal Studios on November 21, 2013.
-The promotion would continue to occasionally tape programming from other venues; such as the Sands Casino Event Center in Bethlehem, Pennsylvania; the Manhattan Center's Grand Ballroom in New York City; The SSE Hydro in Glasgow; Manchester Arena in Manchester; Wembley Arena in London, as part of a January 2015 tour.
+The promotion would continue to occasionally tape programming from other venues; such as the Sands Casino Event Center in Bethlehem, Pennsylvania, the Manhattan Center's Grand Ballroom in New York City, the Von Braun Center in Huntsville, Alabama as part of a two-part Genesis special, the SSE Hydro in Glasgow, Scotland, the Manchester Arena in Manchester, and the Wembley Arena in London as part of a January 2015 tour.
 In June 2017, the promotion, having been rebranded Impact Wrestling, held a show in India, becoming the first major U.S. promotion to hold events in that country.
 After Bound for Glory 2017 in November 2017, Impact would do a set of tapings in Ottawa.

 Post-Universal Studios (2018–present)

 Following the 2018 Redemption pay-per-view, Impact Wrestling would return to touring, taping in various smaller venues.
-The year's taping locations included Windsor, Ontario, Toronto, Mexico City, New York City, and Las Vegas.

-In 2019, Impact Wrestling held tapings in Philadelphia, Dallas, New York City, Houston, Windsor, Mexico City, Nashville, Toronto, Rahway, Fort Campbell, Owensboro, and other venues in Ontario.
+The year's taping and major event locations included Windsor, Ontario, Canada, Toronto, Ontario, Canada, Mexico City, Mexico, New York City, New York, and Las Vegas.
+In 2019, Impact Wrestling held tapings and major events in Philadelphia, Dallas, New York City, Houston, Windsor, Ontario, Canada, Mexico City, Mexico, Nashville, Tennessee, Toronto, Rahway, New Jersey, Fort Campbell, Owensboro, Kentucky, and other venues in Ontario.